 19. Dry your hands

 While washing your hands thoroughly with soap and water is important for stopping the spread of germs, drying your hands is just as important.
-Wet or damp hands spread 1,000 times more bacteria than dry hands, so drying your hands thoroughly should be an important part of your hand hygiene routine.
+Damp hands spread 1,000 times more bacteria than dry hands, so thoroughly drying your hands should be an important part of your hand hygiene routine.

-However, hand dryers have also been found to encourage the spread of bacteria, so if in doubt, it’s better to use paper towels.
+However, hand dryers have also been found to encourage the spread of bacteria, so if in doubt, use paper towels.

 20. Apply SPF

-We all know that sunburn and tanning can increase our risk of skin cancer.
+We all know sunburn and tanning can increase our risk of skin cancer.

-For more tips on how to find a balance between getting enough vitamin D from sunlight and protecting yourself from the sun, you might want to read our articles; 10 health benefits of sunlight and 10 tips for healthy skin.
+For more tips on how to find a balance between getting enough vitamin D from sunlight and protecting yourself from the sun, check out our articles: 10 health benefits of sunlight and 10 sunscreen rules to protect your skin.

 Final thoughts…